-Homemade Choco Tacos: it consists of a waffle cone “taco shell” stuffed with vanilla ice cream, dipped in milk chocolate and topped with peanuts.
+These Homemade Choco Tacos consists of a waffle cone “taco shell” stuffed with vanilla ice cream, dipped in milk chocolate and topped with peanuts.
 I make it a bit different with a fudge-swirled ice cream and lots of different toppings!

-Summer as a kid meant tennis camp in Big Bear, shorts and tank-tops every single day, Wimbledon, and long, slow days spent mostly outside, playing hide and go seek until the street lights flickered on.
+Choco Tacos will forever remind me of summertime as a kid.
+And that meant tennis camp in Big Bear, shorts and tank-tops every single day, Wimbledon, and long, slow days spent mostly outside, playing hide and go seek until the street lights flickered on.

 What is a Choco Taco